Statement of purpose and infection control

 • A rolling plan of redecoration is in place and where performed wall coatings will be in line with infection control guidelines.

-• The seating and exam couches in the clinical rooms have recently been replaced (2011 and reviewed 2015) to ensure they are in good repair and of wipeable materials.
+• The seating and exam couches in the clinical rooms have recently been replaced (2011 and reviewed last time 2016) to ensure they are in good repair and of wipeable materials.
+Also waiting area chairs are checked regularly as have more frequent use.
+Last time was reviewed in April 2017 by Marcin Kostka (evidence available).

 All patients who require dressings known to have MRSA infection are treated at the end of the nurses list so that the room can be prepared and cleaned after the consultation.
 All patients with MRSA would have an individual assessment to ensure that everything is done to reduce the risk of cross infection.
 There have been no reported cases of MRSA acquired in the practice.